 FAQs during the COVID-19 shutdown

-In line with other schools across the UK, the College is now closed until we are told we may reopen.
-Pupils across the campus will be learning remotely and have been appropriately equipped to do so.
+In line with other schools across the UK, the College was closed to all but the children of key workers.
+Pupils across the campus continue to learn remotely and have been appropriately equipped to do so.

 Below are some FAQs you may find useful.